The list of banks that support BISP ATM withdrawals has been released. Find out how to get 13500 using a CNIC.

 ATM Transaction Issues and Solutions

 • Fingerprint Not Matching: Clean thumb and try again.
-Visit NADRA for a a biometric update.
+Visit NADRA for a biometric update.

 • “No Payment Available” Message: Confirm eligibility and payment status via CNIC to 8171 or the portal.